-Students at Ochoco Elementary were honored for their love of reading
+Seventy-five Ochoco Elementary students have been honored for their love of reading.

 School Principal Jan Boles said students read throughout the school year for the Accelerated Reader program.
 The company that provides those books also provides testing to the school.

 "And then I have to get so many points," Boles explained of how the testing works.
 "I have to get 80 percent on the test to get the points."

 "The aim is to get us to read often, continuously at a level that challenges us," the principal said.
 "Comprehension.
 And one of our school goals and our district goals is to teach students to read so they can meet state benchmarks in reading."

 Before students get to check out books and take the tests, they first have to take a Star Reader test.